LeanSight/xlcalculator/README.rst

 For the complete list of supported functions, see the original documentation.
-This fork maintains full compatibility with all original functions plus adds YEARFRAC support via the included yearfrac dependency.
+This fork maintains full compatibility with all original functions plus adds enhanced dynamic range support and YEARFRAC via the included yearfrac dependency.

 Credits
 =======